vishal-67/Machine-learning/README.md

 # Machine-learning

-This is Repository to store sample Python programs.
+This is a repository to store my sample Python programs and machine learning algorithms.